Reconstructing the Arches I: Constraining the Initial Conditions: Abstract

 \section{Abstract}

 We have performed a series of $N$-body simulations to model the Arches cluster.
 Our aim is to find the best fitting model for the Arches cluster by comparing our simulations with observational data and to constrain the parameters for the initial conditions of the cluster.
 By neglecting the Galactic potential and stellar evolution, we are able to efficiently search through a large parameter space to determine e.g. the IMF, size, and mass of the cluster.
 We find, that the cluster's observed present-day mass function can be well explained with an initial Salpeter IMF.
-The lower mass-limit of the IMF cannot be well constrained from our models.
-In our best models, the total mass and the virial radius of the cluster are initially $(5.1 \pm 0.8)\cdot10^4\,\msun$ and $0.76 \pm 0.12\,\pc$, respectively.
-The concentration parameter of the initial King model is $w_0 = 3-5$.
+The lower mass-limit of the IMF cannot be constrained well from our models.
+In our best models, the initial total mass down to a mass limit of $0.5\,\msun$ is $(4.9 \pm 0.8)\cdot10^4\,\msun$.
+The initial virial radius of the cluster is $0.77 \pm 0.12\,\pc$.
+A concentration parameter of the initial King model $W_0 = 3$ gives the best results.